Last Update: October 17th, 2016

 And that is a real worry.

 I have always recommended that my reader use a self-hosted WordPress set up.
 This is an incredibly powerful blogging platform where you own the server that hosts the files as well as the domain name and blog.
 And the great news is that with platforms like BlueHost you can set the whole thing up in around five or ten minutes.
-I’ve done a post on why I recommend BlueHost as well as a tutorial on how to set up a blog.
+I’ve done a post on why I recommend BlueHost as well as a tutorial on how to install WordPress.

 2. Make sure you’ve found a distinctive angle